NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 #### Publish with nuget push

-1. At a command prompt, run the following command:
+1. At a command prompt, run the following command, replacing `<your_API_key>` with the key obtained from nuget.org:

     ```cli
-    nuget setApiKey Your-API-Key
+    nuget setApiKey <your_API_key>
     ```

-    This stores your API key on the machine so that you need repeat this step again on the same computer.
+    This command stores your API key in your NuGet configuration so that you need repeat this step again on the same computer.

 1. Push your package to NuGet Gallery using the following command: